An introduction to variational quantum algorithms for combinatorial optimization problems: Literature review for QAOA

 Indeed, some theoretical limits of QAOA are displayed, where the shape of the quantum state produced by the quantum circuit is at stake.
 The authors of \cite{Bravyi} point out that the symmetry and locality of this resulting variational state fundamentally limit the performances of QAOA.
-Indeed, it shows that Goemans-Williamson outperforms QAOA for several instances of the MAX-CUT problem for any fixed depth $p$.
+Indeed, they show that Goemans-Williamson outperforms QAOA for several instances of the MAX-CUT problem for any fixed depth $p$.
 Consequently, this paper suggests a non-local version of QAOA to overcome these limitations.
 The limits of the locality also appear when solving the problem of the Maximum Independent Set (MIS).
 In~\cite{SeeAllGraph}, MIS instances are random graphs of $n$ vertices, with a fixed average degree $\bar{d}$.
-Thus, it proves that for depth $p\leq C\log(n)$, where $C$ a constant depending of $\bar{d}$, QAOA cannot return an independent set better than 0.854 times the optimal for $\bar{d}$ large.
-Due to this locality issue, the author of~\cite{Hastings} compares QAOA with \emph{local} classical algorithms which also have this locality notion: at each step, the value of a variable is updated depending on the values of its \emph{neighbors}, i.e. the variables that share the same term within the objective function.
+Thus, it proves that for depth $p\leq C\log(n)$, where $C$ is a constant depending on $\bar{d}$, QAOA cannot return an independent set better than 0.854 times the optimal for $\bar{d}$ large.
+Due to this locality issue, the author of~\cite{Hastings} compares QAOA with \emph{local} classical algorithms which also have this locality notion: at each step, the value of a variable is updated depending on the values of its \emph{neighbors}, i.e., the variables that share the same term within the objective function.
 Namely, after $t$ steps, the value of a variable depends on all information gathered in its $t$-\emph{neighborhood}.
 Yet, these classical algorithms still outperform QAOA.
 A single step of these algorithms outperforms, resp. achieves the same performance as, a single step of QAOA ($p=1$) for MAX-CUT instances, resp.
 MAX-3-LIN-2 instances.
-Notice that given binary variables and a set of linear equations modulo 2 with exactly three variables, the MAX-3-LIN-2 problem aims to find a variable value assignment that maximizes the number of satisfied equations.
+Notice that given binary variables and a set of linear equations modulo 2 with exactly three variables, the MAX-3-LIN-2 problem aims at finding a variable value assignment that maximizes the number of satisfied equations.
+Several other canonical combinatorial optimization problems have been tackled with QAOA in recent years.
+While these examples are limited to numerical tests on toy instances and do not include comparisons of performance with classical resolutions, we mention some of them to illustrate the growing interest in solving reference combinatorial problems with Variational Quantum Algorithms.
+For instance, in~\cite{TSP}, the authors reformulate the Traveling Salesman Problem (TSP) as an appropriate Hamiltonian matrix and test it on small instances of three and four cities.
+The authors of~\cite{GraphColoring} reformulate and solve the Graph Coloring problem for a dozen of nodes.
+The authors of~\cite{JobShop} study the Job Shop Scheduling problem, find a suitable formulation, and implement it on an artificial instance with three machines and three jobs, each of them containing one or two operations.
+We end by citing a benchmark provided in~\cite{IBM_Benchmark}, that compares classical techniques, among them the Simulated Annealing, and quantum techniques including VQAs on NISQ quantum computers.
+It applies to the TSP and the Quadratic Assignment problem and shows that in terms of running time and quality solution, the classical methods significantly outperform the quantum ones.
+Notice that besides the latter paper, the mention of the computation time for VQAs in literature is rare.
+It could be explained by the fact that most of the experiments are tested on trivial instances and solved with quantum algorithms simulated on classical high-performance computers due to the noise on current quantum hardware~\cite{Noise_DePalma}.